spotDL/spotify-downloader/COREVALUES.md

 2. The term 'maintainability' has also been given significant weight.
 This is used in 2 senses of the word:
-    - general simplicity - can I read the code ***once** and understand what is going on?
+    - General Simplicity - Can I read the code ***once** and understand what is going on?
-    - industry standard maintainability measures (the same one outlined on betterCodeHub)
+    - Industry standard maintainability measures (the same one outlined on betterCodeHub)

 3. The ideas outlined here are still very much a work in progress and is open to discussion but, we will stick to these.
 Some of the biggest companies & many more ambitious projects has all fallen